Projects.

 Our current projects include:

-Sympara is guiding this Episcopal church and its neighbors through a discernment process that has led to a vision of a mixed-use development that will preserve the 100-year-old sanctuary and create affordable housing and flexible community space.
+Sympara is guiding the church and its neighbors through a discernment process to build affordable housing on the property.

 HumanGood